 Pimsleur, an American company founded in the 60s, is considered a classic in language-learning circles for good reason.
 Their famous “Pimsleur Method” has helped scores of people learn languages from French to Arabic.

-Pimsleur Italian learning app takes thirty minutes a day and comes with all the usual suspects of language learning: building vocabulary, understanding Italian grammar rules, recording speech to check for spelling and help with fluency, and a whole lot of multiple-choice answers.
+Pimsleur Italian learning app takes thirty minutes a day and comes with all the usual suspects of learning a language: building vocabulary, understanding Italian grammar rules, recording speech to check for spelling and help with fluency, and a whole lot of multiple-choice answers.

 Best for: Those who long for a serious course and don’t mind paying the price, are familiar with the very basics of Italian, and have half an hour a day to devote to the task.